-The Company knew or should have known about these requirements.
+The Company knew or should have known about this requirement.

 - 3. Whether the Company self-reported the violations.
-Ed's Disposal did not self-report these violations. - 4.
+San Juan Transit did not self-report this violation. - 4.
 Whether the Company was cooperative and responsive.
-The Company was cooperative throughout the safety investigation. - 5.
+The Company was cooperative during the vehicle inspection. - 5.
 Whether the Company promptly corrected the violations and remedied the impacts.
-Ed's Disposal has not provided staff with evidence of correction. - 6.
+San Juan Transit provided Staff with evidence of correction. - 6.
 The number of violations.
-Staff identified 19 violation types with a total of 31 individual occurrences during the routine safety investigation of Ed's Disposal.
-Of those violations, Staff identified one violation type with two individual occurrences that warrant a penalty in accordance with the Commission's Enforcement Policy. - 7.
+Staff identified six violations during the inspection of San Juan Transit's vehicles.
+Staff identified one violation that warrants a penalty in accordance with the Commission's Enforcement Policy.
+The violation resulted in the vehicle being placed out-of-service. - 7.
 The number of customers affected.
-Ed's Disposal reported 206,784 miles traveled in 2023.
-These safety violations present a public safety risk. - 8.
-The likelihood of recurrence.
-The Company was cooperative throughout the safety investigation and was provided technical assistance with specific remedies to help the Company assess how well its safety management plans support safe operations and how to begin improving its safety performance.
-In light of these factors, Staff believes the likelihood of recurrence is low. - 9.
+San Juan Transit last reported traveling 39,961 miles for 2024.
+This safety violation presents a public safety risk.

+- 8. The likelihood of recurrence.
+This is the first documented violation of this type for the Company.
+Staff believes the likelihood of recurrence is low. - 9.
 The Company's past performance regarding compliance, violations, and penalties.
-The Company has no history of penalties for safety violations. - 10.
+On September 19, 2024, the Company was penalized \$4,600 in Docket TE-240662.
+The penalty was paid in full on December 16, 2024. - 10.
 The Company's existing compliance program.
-Todd Irvine, Safety Director, is responsible for the Company's safety compliance program. - 11.
+Kraig Hansen is responsible for the Company's safety compliance program. - 11.
 The size of the Company.
-The Company employs 10 drivers and operates 9 commercial motor vehicles.
-The Company reported \$4,922,211 in gross revenue in 2023.
+The Company employs seven drivers and operates six commercial motor vehicles.
+The Company reported \$195,926 in gross revenue in 2023.

-The Commission's Enforcement Policy provides that some Commission requirements are so fundamental to safe operations that the Commission will issue mandatory penalties for each occurrence of a first-time violation.
-The Commission generally will assess penalties by violation category, rather than per occurrence, for first-time violations of those critical regulations that do not meet the requirements for mandatory penalties.
+The Commission's Enforcement Policy provides that some Commission requirements are so fundamental to safe operations that the Commission will issue mandatory penalties for each occurrence of a first-time violation.2 The Commission generally will assess penalties by violation category, rather than per occurrence, for first-time violations of those critical regulations that do not meet the requirements for mandatory penalties.
 The Commission will assess penalties for any equipment violation meeting the Federal Motor Carrier Safety Administration's "out-of-service" criteria and also for repeat violations of critical regulations, including each occurrence of a repeat violation.